-Lesson Title: Who Inspires you?
-Lesson Duration: 1st of 2, 50-min sessions
+The section in the se Lesson Duration: 1st of 2, 50-min sessions

-Student Objective: By the end of the second session students will have interviewed a leader and put the interview in writing.
+Student Objective: By the end of the second session students will have interviewed a person who inspires them and put the interview in writing.

 Learning Standards: NYSED, ELA Standards, 5W3: Write narratives to develop real or imagined experiences or events using effective techniques, descriptive details and clear event sequencing.